fluentscheduler/FluentScheduler/README.md

 ## Dependency Injection

-FluentScheduler makes it easy to use your IoC tool of choice to create task instances.
+FluentScheduler makes it easy to use your IoC tool of choice to create job instances.
-Simply implement [ITaskFactory].
+Simply implement [IJobFactory].

 An example incorporating [StructureMap]: